Amirizdwan Taj: UITM

 He represented Malaysia in 2011 Summer Universiade alongside K. Reuben.
 Malaysia finished 12th in the tournament.

 Amirizdwan made his international debut for Malaysia national football team in 2011 at the age of 25.
 He was called up to the national squad just before he made the move, but as soon as he started helping the Armed Forces dominate the Premier League in 2012, his regular inclusion in the national set-up was a no-brainer.
-Despite play for Harimau Malaya occasionally, he never gets a chance to play for big tournament due to injuries and being over looked by the coach.
+Despite play for Harimau Malaya occasionally, he never gets a chance to play for big tournament due to injuries and being overlooked by the coach.

 ATM FA

 In 2012, Amirizdwan joined ATM and was given squad number 24.
 He helped his side in winning the 2012 Malaysia Premier League, and promotion to the Malaysia Super League for 2013 season.
 At the start of his ATM's career, Amirizdwan usually used as a midfielder but later switch his position to central defender.